mdavis-xyz/supermarket-story/content.md

 Each year they get a little bit earlier.
 It's currently early August.

+The first screen I see as I approach the self-checkout machines is a prompt asking me to identify myself with a my loyalty card.
-After scanning the barcode on my bag of chips at the self checkout, I'm told the price is $4.80.
+After dismissing it and then scanning the barcode on my bag of chips at the self checkout, I'm told the price is $4.80.
 Damn.
 The [electronic price tag](https://www.sunpaitag.com/supermarket-epaper-price-tag-13.html) on the shelf told me the chips only cost $4.10, but that was 2 minutes ago.

 When FoodCorp first introduced dynamic prices they claimed that it was only a time-based market signal to [incentivise shoppers to shop outside the busy periods](https://thewest.com.au/lifestyle/shopping/supermarket-digital-tags-adjust-pricing-depending-on-time-of-day-bc-5486533651001).
 However there's no transparency about when or why prices change.
-There was a court case a few years ago, alleging that FoodCorp's automated surveillance system temporarily increases prices based on the income of whoever is in that aisle, and whether they look like they're in a hurry.
+Everyone knows that FoodCorp's automated surveillance system temporarily increases prices based on the income of whoever is in that aisle, and whether they look like they're in a hurry.
-Unfortunately there's no way for any consumer group to prove it, because their proprietary pricing algorithms are [hidden from the courts](https://www.schneier.com/blog/archives/2016/05/the_fallibility.html) due to intellectual property laws.
+Unfortunately there's no way for any consumer rights group to prove it, because their proprietary pricing algorithms are [hidden from the courts](https://www.schneier.com/blog/archives/2016/05/the_fallibility.html) due to intellectual property laws.

 None of the self checkout machines accept cash any more.
 The days of anonymous purchases without private middlemen are long gone.